rchain/legaldocs/2020 Annual Meeting/candidate_statements.md

 - Sustained the technical development momentum with developers from the community when the funds ran out and the previous developer team left en masse.
 - Successfully delivered the mainnet in February 2020 in spite of challenging circumstances and continue to manage the technology delivery program with improved features and quality.
 I do the technical update part of the community debriefs on Wednesdays.
-- Contributed as a member of the Governane committee for nearly two years (including helping with the 2019 elections processes and technology) and have been chairing it since July 2020
+- Contributed as a member of the Governance committee for nearly two years (including helping with the 2019 elections processes and technology) and have been chairing it since July 2020
 - Initiated a Tech Governance committee to manage the techno-economic governance of the platform.
-Worked with community members to come up with appropriate processes and decision mechanisms to govern the growth and security of the Rchain network for all stakeholders
+In collaboration with community members, come up with appropriate processes and decision mechanisms to govern the growth and security of the Rchain network for all stakeholders
 - Contributed to the strategy and business plan for RSaas special purpose vehicle (SPV)
 - Currently working intensely on building the developer ecosystem including a hackathon scheduled for Nov 7-8, 2020